scaphold-io/scaphold-docs/docs/coredata/mutations.md

 }
 ```

-As an added convenience you are able to create objects and associate them in the same request.

-For example, lets say we were making an app to help friends manage group trips.
-For our app we would
-have a schema where `User`s have `Group`s and `Group`s have a `Trip`.
-If we were starting a new
-`Group` then we would likely want to start a new `Trip` at the same time. then you
-could create both a `Group` and a `Trip` as well as associate them in a connection with this query.

-**Note: typeId takes precedence over type**
+!!! note ""

     If you provide an object id as well as a nested input argument, the object id will take precedence
     and the nested object will not be created.
-In the example to the right, there would also be a field
+In the example above, there would also be a field
     `groupId` of type ID in the `CreateTripInput` type.
 If you were to provide both a `group` and `groupId`,
     the `groupId` would take precendence and the new trip would be associated with the existing group
     with that id instead of making a new group.

 ### Update

+You can also make a mutation to update data.
+The update operation performs a non-destructive update
+to an object in your dataset.
+I.E. Update only updates the fields that you include as part of the
+input.
+The object's `id` is required in every update mutation so that we can uniquely identify the
+object you would like to update.
+If you don't know it, you should perform a query operation to fetch
+the data first, or save it in your application's state after creating the object.

+!!! tip ""

+    Example request to update a user

 ```shell
 curl -X POST https://us-west-2.api.scaphold.io/graphql/scaphold-graphql \